 ID Tag.
 Our dogs always wear their ID tags, including our cell phone numbers.

 A Leash Coupler.
-We don’t use the coupler for walking the two dogs on one leash (that’s what it’s designed for…and what we originally bought it for) but, instead, we use it to secure the dogs to our picnic table while we’re having a picnic.
+We don’t use the coupler for walking the two dogs on one leash (that’s what it’s designed for…and what we originally bought it for) but, instead, we use it to secure the dogs to our picnic table while we’re having a picnic or enjoying lunch at a patio restaurant.
 A coupler has two snaps, one at each end; we run the coupler through the handles of our leashes, wrap it around the leg of the picnic table so they’re able to sit beside us, and then clip the two clips together.
+If we’re at a restaurant, I run the coupler through the leg of my chair, never the table so there’s no danger of them bringing a lightweight patio table down.
 Our hands are free to dine, and the dogs can sit beside us and either enjoy their lunch or a chew.

 Food and Treats.
 We feed the dog only a very light breakfast before a day trip so we pack their food to take along for a picnic!
 If they’ll be riding in the car over an hour or two, we also pack a chew like a bully stick.